 Since its founding, Days End Farm Horse Rescue (DEFHR) has gone from a small non-profit sheltering a few horses to a full-scale, well-respected national rescue and rehabilitation facility sheltering 110 to 150 horses annually.
 All horses come through animal protection agencies from across Maryland and surrounding states.

-DEFHR functions in an advisory capacity for METS staff on topics such as equine assessment and volunteer training in addition to serving as a Transition site.
+DEFHR functions in an advisory capacity for METS staff on topics such as equine assessment and volunteer training.

 Maryland Horse Industry Board,

 In January 1998, the Maryland Horse Council created proposed legislation for the formation of a Maryland Horse Industry Board (MHIB) to work with the Department of Agriculture and to function as a commodity board for the development of the industry.
 In April 1998, the proposed legislation was passed into law.
 The purpose of the Maryland Horse Industry Board is to help develop and promote the state’s horse industry and to license and inspect commercial equine boarding, lesson, rental and rescue establishments.